FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 - Flow data within a unit process must be based on measurements using a specified and standardized measurement method OR estimated using methods and data described in specified in a publicly available source.

 [^Public]: Please review the [Placing Your Data in the Public Domain](#placing-your-data-in-the-public-domain) section.
-Please review the [Placing Your Data in the Public Domain](#placing-your-data-in-the-public-domain) section.
 [^Geography]: If data are outside of this geographic scope, inquire with the FLCAC Curators on their appropriateness of inclusion to the FLCAC
 [^System]: System processes will only be accepted when data aggregation (e.g., horizontal averaging, vertical aggregation; proprietary, ease-of-use) is required from the data provider.
 See metadata guidance for instructions on documenting aggregation method.
-[^Allocation]: The allocation approach should be justified and clearly described.
+[^Allocation]: The allocation approach should be justified and clearly described in the metadata.

 ---
 % block for footnotes